Skip to content

 Unmatch Elysia version

-Eden depends Elysia class to import Elysia instance and infers type correctly.
+Eden depends on Elysia class to import Elysia instance and infer types correctly.

-Make sure that both client and server have a matching Elysia version.
+Make sure that both client and server have the matching Elysia version.

 npm why elysia